espressif/developer-portal/content/blog/reliability-esp-now/index.md

 Communication protocols could be divided to two classes:
 - __Wired Protocols:__ Mostly used between microcontrolers, microprocessors and sensors.
 Most common are UART, IIC, SPI, and in industrial appliances CAN.
-- __Wired Protocols:__ Commonly used between sensor nodes, or nodes and processing unit, cloud.
+- __Wireless Protocols:__ Commonly used between sensor nodes, or nodes and processing unit, cloud.
 Mostly used are Wi-Fi, Zigbee, Bluetooth or Bluetooth Low Energty, Matter, Thread or ESP-NOW.
 For data transmission over longer distances are implemented LoRa or GSM technologies.

 ## ESP-NOW vs. Wi-Fi